renanthera/simc-wiki/ProfileSet.md

 You can also control which metric is used to collect from profile sets with the ```profileset_metric``` option (default `dps`).
 Note that output may be odd for metrics that do not support extended data collection (e.g., percentiles).

-**Using `armory` with profilesets is not recommended as it will significantly slow profileset initialization.
-Save your profile to a file (using `save`command) and use that as the base.**
+**Using `armory` option with profile sets is not recommended as it will significantly slow down the initialization process.
+Save your base profile to a file (using `save`command), or use an externally imported Blizzard armory data with the `local_json` option.**

 ### Supported options for profile sets